Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

-watch your baby while you pamper yourself at a hair or nail salon run important errands for you bring their baby to spend some time together with yours help you find the information you need to make a decision (for example, finding a therapist online or printing a few questions to discuss with your doctor)
+watch your baby while you pamper yourself at a hair or nail salon run important errands for you bring their baby to spend some time together with yours help you find the information you need to make a decision (for example, finding a therapist online or printing a few questions to discuss with a professional)
 Don’t skip any meals
 It may sound like an odyssey to get all three meals or more during a busy day.
 But eating regularly is very important for your health and your baby’s.